Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last month, the 27-year-old pleaded guilty to preparing an act of terrorism after travelling from Britain to Türkiye in August 2014 at the age of 18 to join IS in Syria.

-Suleman disappeared while traveling with his family in Türkiye, a country that borders Syria and is a popular route for Western extremists to travel to Syria.
+Suleman disappeared while traveling with his family in Türkiye, a country that borders Syria and is a popular route for Western extremists to reach Syria.

-The defendant was arrested at Heathrow Airport in the UK in September 2021 and charged with multiple terrorism-related offences.
+The defendant was arrested at Heathrow Airport in the UK in September 2021 and prosecuted on multiple terrorism-related charges.
 According to the court, Suleman must serve at least 9 years and 6 months of a life sentence.

-Prosecutor Duncan Atkinson said Suleman was captured by Turkish forces en route to Syria before choosing to be part of a prisoner swap with IS.
+Prosecutor Duncan Atkinson said that on his way to Syria, Suleman was captured by Turkish forces before choosing to be part of a prisoner swap with IS.

 Upon arriving in Syria, Suleman posted on social media about his experiences with IS.
 He later became “disillusioned” with jihadism and attempted to defect from the terrorist group, the court heard.